rucowboi/rucowboi.github.io/README.md

 ### Incidence Data

 Cancer incidence rates are provided in a CSV file.
-Zone-level rates can be calculated by aggregating tract-level data using the `ZonedTracts` crosswalk file developed during the cancer reporting zone definition process.
+Zone-level rates can be calculated by following the ZoneRateCalcs process and formatted into the necessary table using the WebToolTable process, or by aggregating tract-level data using the `ZonedTracts` crosswalk file developed during the cancer reporting zone definition process.
 The cancer incidence file has the following field and data requirements:

-* The�`Zone`�field is a text string used as the CTA Zones' unique ID to tie the incidence data to other data (demographic data, zone boundaries, etc.).
+* The `GeoID` field is a text string used as the geography's unique ID to tie the incidence data to other data (demographic data, boundaries, etc.).
+The unique ID is based on the geography specified in the `GeoType` field as follows:

-* The special�`Zone`�name�*Statewide*�should be used to indicate statewide data and the special�`Zone`�name�*Nationwide*�should be used to indicate nationwide data.
+	* Zone: ZoneIDOrig field
+	* County: State County FIPS code
+	* State: State FIPS code
+	* Nationwide: value 'US'

-* The�`Cancer`�field is a text string specifying domain values for the cancer site and is used for filtering.
+* The `Cancer` field is a text string specifying domain values for the cancer site and is used for filtering.

-* The�`Sex`�field is a text string specifying domain values for sex (female, male, and both sexes combined) and is used for filtering.
+* The `Sex` field is a text string specifying domain values for sex (female, male, and both sexes combined) and is used for filtering.

-* The�`Years`�field is a text string specifying domain values for the range of years and is used for filtering.
+* The `Years` field is a text string specifying domain values for the range of years and is used for filtering.

 * The incidence data fields `Cases` (number of cancer cases), `AAIR` (age-adjusted incidence rate per 100,000), `LCI` (95% lower confidence interval), `UCI` (95% upper confidence interval), and `PopTot` (population denominator) are numeric values used for reporting incidence.

 * The same incidence fields must be defined for each race/ethnicity filter that you will define, and must be prefixed by the race/ethnicity's "short version".
-For example, If you use�`W`�as a domain value for Non-Hispanic Whites then cancer rates for Non-Hispanic Whites will be reported using these fields: `W_Cases`,�`W_AAIR`,�`W_LCI`,�`W_UCI`, and�`W_PopTot`.
+For example, If you use `W` as a domain value for Non-Hispanic Whites then cancer rates for Non-Hispanic Whites will be reported using these fields: `W_Cases`, `W_AAIR`, `W_LCI`, `W_UCI`, and `W_PopTot`.

-Copy your cancer incidence CSV into�`static/data/cancerincidence.csv`
+Copy your cancer incidence CSV into `static/data/cancerincidence.csv`

-Edit�`index.js`�and set up�`SEARCHOPTIONS_CANCERSITE`�to match your dataset's domain values.
+Edit `index.js` and set up `SEARCHOPTIONS_CANCERSITE` to match your dataset's domain values.
 This variable contains a row for each cancer site in which the `value` field gives the short name for the cancer site used in the data file and the `label` field gives a longer cancer site name used for filtering and displaying the data.

-Edit�`index.js`�and set up�`SEARCHOPTIONS_SEX`�to match your dataset's domain values.
+Edit `index.js` and set up `SEARCHOPTIONS_SEX` to match your dataset's domain values.
 The `value` field gives the short text string used in the data file and the `label` field gives a longer text string used for filtering and displaying the data.

-If any of the cancer site options will be specific to one sex, edit�`index.js`�and set up�`CANCER_SEXES`�to auto-select that sex if that cancer site is selected.
+If any of the cancer site options will be specific to one sex, edit `index.js` and set up `CANCER_SEXES` to auto-select that sex if that cancer site is selected.

-Edit�`index.js`�and set up�`SEARCHOPTIONS_TIME`�to match your dataset's year range values.
+Edit `index.js` and set up `SEARCHOPTIONS_TIME` to match your dataset's year range values.
 The set of year ranges must match between the incidence and demographic datasets.
 The `value` field gives the short text string used in the data file and the `label` field gives a longer text string used for filtering and displaying the data.

-Edit�`index.js`�and set up�`SEARCHOPTIONS_RACE`�to match your dataset's domain values.
+Edit `index.js` and set up `SEARCHOPTIONS_RACE` to match your dataset's domain values.
 The `value` field gives the short text string (usually a single letter) used as a race/ethnicity prefix for the five cancer incidence fields in the data file and the `label` field gives a longer race/ethnicity description used for filtering and displaying the data.
-A null value (��) is usually used for all race/ethnicities.
+A null value (  ) is usually used for all race/ethnicities.

-Edit�`index.js`�and set�`NATIONWIDE_INCIDENCE`�to indicate whether your data will support�Nationwide�readouts for comparison with the Zone and State statistics.
+Edit `index.js` and set `NATIONWIDE_INCIDENCE` to indicate whether your data will support Nationwide readouts for comparison with the Zone and State statistics.

-Again,�**do not forget to do�`npm run build`**�after making changes to the content of�`static/`, including replacing images or loading new data.
+Again, **do not forget to do `npm run build`** after making changes to the content of `static/`, including replacing images or loading new data.

 ### Demographic Data

 Demographic and socioeconomic data to be displayed in a table below the cancer incidence data are provided in a CSV file.
-Zone-level data can be calculated by aggregating tract-level data using the ZonedTracts crosswalk file developed during the cancer reporting zone definition process.
+Demographics data can be calculated by following the WebToolTable process or by aggregating tract-level data using the ZonedTracts crosswalk file developed during the cancer reporting zone definition process to calculate demographics statistics.
 The demographic data file has the following field and data requirements:

-* The�`Zone`�field is a text string used as the CTA Zones' unique ID to tie the demographic data to other data (incidence data, zone boundaries, etc.).
+* The `GeoID` field is a text string used as the geography's unique ID to tie the incidence data to other data (demographic data, boundaries, etc.).
+The unique ID is based on the geography specified in the `GeoType` field as follows:

-* The special�`Zone`�name�*Statewide*�should be used to indicate statewide data.
-The special�`Zone`�name�*Nationwide*�should be used to indicate nationwide data.
+	* Zone: ZoneIDOrig field
+	* County: State County FIPS code
+	* State: State FIPS code
+	* Nationwide: value 'US'

-* The�`Years`�field is a text string specifying domain values for the range of years and is used for filtering.
+* The `Years` field is a text string specifying domain values for the range of years and is used for filtering.
 Values must match those used for the incidence data.

 * A set of numeric fields specify the values for each demographic data item.
 The data items are defined in the `DEMOGRAPHIC_TABLES` as described below.

-Copy your demographics CSV into�`static/data/demographics.csv`
+Copy your demographics CSV into `static/data/demographics.csv`

-Edit�`index.js`�and set up�`DEMOGRAPHIC_TABLES`�to define the demographic data items to be displayed.
+Edit `index.js` and set up `DEMOGRAPHIC_TABLES` to define the demographic data items to be displayed.
 This variable consists of a set of groups of demographic data items with a `title` field that gives a group name for a set.
 Each group contains a set of rows of data items in which the `field` field gives the short name for the data item used in the data file, the `label` field gives a longer description of the data item used for filtering and displaying the data, the `format` field specifies the display format, and the `tooltip_id` field points to tooltip text in `index.html`.

-Edit�`index.js`�and set up�`CHOROPLETH_OPTIONS`�to include a row for each demographic data item with `field`, `label`, and `format` fields matching those in the `DEMOGRAPHIC_TABLES` variable and an additional `colorramp` field that specifies the `Color By` option to use when displaying the data item in the choropleth map.
+Edit `index.js` and set up `CHOROPLETH_OPTIONS` to include a row for each demographic data item with `field`, `label`, and `format` fields matching those in the `DEMOGRAPHIC_TABLES` variable and an additional `colorramp` field that specifies the `Color By` option to use when displaying the data item in the choropleth map.

-Edit�`index.js`�and make sure�`SEARCHOPTIONS_TIME`�values match your dataset's domain values.
+Edit `index.js` and make sure `SEARCHOPTIONS_TIME` values match your dataset's domain values.
 The set of dates must match between the incidence and demographic datasets.

-Edit�`index.js`�and set�`NATIONWIDE_DEMOGRAPHICS`�to indicate whether your data will support�Nationwide�readouts for comparison with the Zone and State statistics.
+Edit `index.js` and set `NATIONWIDE_DEMOGRAPHICS` to indicate whether your data will support Nationwide readouts for comparison with the Zone and State statistics.

 Edit `index.html` to specify tooltip text for each demographic measure.
 The text should include a description of the measure and information about the data source.

-Again,�**do not forget to do�`npm run build`**�after making changes to the content of�`static/`, including replacing images or loading new data.
+Again, **do not forget to do `npm run build`** after making changes to the content of `static/`, including replacing images or loading new data.

 ### CTA Zones Geodata

-Place your CTA Zones shapefile describing the boundaries of the cancer reporting zones into�`datascripts/inputs/`�as�`CTAZones.shp`.
+Place your CTA Zones shapefile describing the boundaries of the cancer reporting zones into `datascripts/inputs/` as `CTAZones.shp`.

 This should be provided in WGS84 (plain latitude-longitude / unprojected) spatial reference system (SRS).

 Relevant attributes are as follows.
 Other fields will be ignored.

-* `Zone`�-- CTA Zone's unique ID, used to tie to other data (incidence, demographics).
+* `Zone` -- CTA Zone's unique ID, used to tie to other data (incidence, demographics).

-* `ZoneName`�-- CTA Zone's name for display.
+* `ZoneName` -- CTA Zone's name for display.

-Run�`python3 make_ctageofile.py`.
-This will create�`static/data/cta.json`�which is the TopoJSON file providing CTA Zone boundaries for the map.
+Run `python3 make_ctageofile.py`.
+This will create `static/data/cta.json` which is the TopoJSON file providing CTA Zone boundaries for the map.

-Again,�**do not forget to do�`npm run build`**�after making changes to the content of�`static/`, including replacing images or loading new data.
+Again, **do not forget to do `npm run build`** after making changes to the content of `static/`, including replacing images or loading new data.

 ### County Boundaries Geodata

-Place your county boundaries shapefile into�`datascripts/inputs/`�as�`counties.shp`.
+Place your county boundaries shapefile into `datascripts/inputs/` as `counties.shp`.

 A county boundaries shapefile was probably provided with the final results of the zone definition process.
-Alternatively, one can be obtained from ftp://ftp2.census.gov/geo/tiger/TIGER2019/COUNTY/ The FTP site has one county file for all of the United States, and you will need to crop it to your state using the�`STATEFP`�field.
+Alternatively, a shapefile can be downloaded from the Census Cartographic Boundary Files website: https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html.
+Find and download the most recent Counties 500k shapefile.
+The FTP site has one county file for all of the United States, and you will need to crop it to your state using the `STATEFP` field.

 This should be provided in WGS84 (plain latitude-longitude / unprojected) SRS.

 Relevant attributes are as follows.
 Other fields will be ignored.

-* `COUNTYFP`�-- The FIPS code for this county.
+* `COUNTYFP` -- The FIPS code for this county.
 Used as a unique ID.

-* `NAME`�-- The name of the county.
+* `NAME` -- The name of the county.

-Run�`python3 make_countygeofile.py`�to create�`static/data/countybounds.json`�which is the TopoJSON file providing county boundaries for the map.
+Run `python3 make_countygeofile.py` to create `static/data/countybounds.json` which is the TopoJSON file providing county boundaries for the map.

-Again,�**do not forget to do�`npm run build`**�after making changes to the content of�`static/`, including replacing images or loading new data.
+Again, **do not forget to do `npm run build`** after making changes to the content of `static/`, including replacing images or loading new data.

 ### City / Place Boundaries Geodata

-Place your city/CDP boundaries shapefile into�`datascripts/inputs/`�as�`cities.shp`.
+Place your city/CDP boundaries shapefile into `datascripts/inputs/` as `cities.shp`.

 A city/CDP boundaries shapefile was probably provided with the final results of the zone definition process.
-Alternatively, one can be obtained from ftp://ftp2.census.gov/geo/tiger/TIGER2019/PLACE/ The FTP site names the files by the state's FIPS code, e.g. California is FIPS code�`06`.
+Alternatively, a shapefile can be downloaded from the Census Cartographic Boundary Files website: https://www.census.gov/geographies/mapping-files/time-series/geo/cartographic-boundary.html.
+Find and download the most recent Places 500k shapefile for your state.

 This should be provided in WGS84 (plain latitude-longitude / unprojected) SRS.

 Relevant attributes are as follows.
 Other fields will be ignored.

-* `PLACEFP`�-- The FIPS code for this county.
+* `PLACEFP` -- The FIPS code for this county.
 Used as a unique ID.

-* `NAME`�-- The name of the city/place.
+* `NAME` -- The name of the city/place.

-After the CTA zones, counties, and places shapefiles are in place, run�`python3 make_placescsv.py`�to create `static/data/counties_by_cta.csv`�and `static/data/cities_by_cta.csv`�which provide a list of places intersecting each CTA Zone.
+After the CTA zones, counties, and places shapefiles are in place, run `python3 make_placescsv.py` to create `static/data/counties_by_cta.csv` and `static/data/cities_by_cta.csv` which provide a list of places intersecting each CTA Zone.
 Note that, prior to determining the intersections, this script sets a projection for each shapefile using the projection specified in `PLANAR_SRS` in the `settings.py` script.
 The default projection is Texas Centric Albers Equal Area (https://spatialreference.org/ref/epsg/3083/).
 Other Albers equal area projections could be specified.

-Again,�**do not forget to do�`npm run build`**�after making changes to the content of�`static/`, including replacing images or loading new data.
+Again, **do not forget to do `npm run build`** after making changes to the content of `static/`, including replacing images or loading new data.

 ### Creating Downloadable Files